AndyIbanez/andyibanez-com/content/posts/background-execution-in-iOS.md

 **Important Note!**

 While my tests say you get around 30 seconds for execution task and the completion handler gets called about 5 seconds before the task expires, you should not rely on these numbers in your app.
 Don't hard code anything.
-As a rule of thumb, just try to finish all your work as soon as possible when using `beginBackgroundTask`, because if the system doesn't adjust to your use case, future iOS updates may.
+As a rule of thumb, just try to finish all your work as soon as possible when using `beginBackgroundTask`, because if the system doesn't adjust to your use case, future iOS versions may change the amount of time you get for executing tasks.

 <hr>